FedACH® Exception Resolution Service Setup

 Current FedLine customers:

-- The FedACH Exception Resolution Service is accessible via FedLine Web and FedLine Advantage.
+• The FedACH Exception Resolution Service is accessible via FedLine Web and FedLine Advantage.
 If new Subscriber access is desired, an End User Authorization Contact (EUAC) with authority to manage access for FedACH Services should submit a Subscriber request via the EUAC Center within FedLine Home.

 New FedLine Customers:

 Questions?
-Contact your Customer Contact Center
+Contact the Support Center

 Step 5 – Congratulations!
 Begin using your new Federal Reserve Financial Services